-Join Bill Weinman for an in-depth discussion in this video Updating the item view with the feed items, part of iOS SDK and SQLite: Building Data-Driven Apps.
+Join Bill Weinman for an in-depth discussion in this video Updating the item view with the feed items, part of iOS App Development: Building Data-Driven Apps with SQLite.

 - At this point, we've loaded the RSS feed…using NSURLConnection…and we parsed it with NSXMLParser.…Now we're ready to display the feed…in the table view controller.…Here I've opened a working copy of BWRSS…items 03 from chapter four…of the Exercise files.…Now that the data is loaded in the database,…displaying it is not much different…than any other table view.…The first thing you'll see here in this class…is this view will appear and so this actually gets called…before the view appears and so I do a couple of things.…